AzureCosmosDB/partner-training-content/Student/Challenge-02.md

 - **Custom Vector Search:** Implement your own vector search functionality for a new type of banking product
 - **Search Optimization:** Experiment with different similarity thresholds and measure their impact on search relevance
+- **Hybrid Search Implementation:** Create a search function that combines both vector similarity and full-text search results, experimenting with different ranking and weighting strategies
 - **Multi-modal Search:** Enhance the search to combine text vectors with other data types (dates, amounts, categories)
 - **Performance Tuning:** Implement caching strategies for frequently accessed vectors to reduce RU consumption
 - **Advanced Agents:** Create a new specialized agent that handles investment or insurance products